 There are certain signs when illness or old age has tipped into a preparation for death.

-- Physical changes : These changes are part of the ageing process.
+Physical changes – These changes are part of the dying process.
 The skin can become paper-thin and pale, with dark liver spots appearing on hands, feet and face.
 Hair can also thin and the person may shrink in stature.
 Teeth can discolour or develop dark stains.

-- Increased sleep: The person begins to sleep for long periods.
-This can be distressing for relatives, but it’s important to understand that physical exertion for someone approaching death is exhausting, and, for the moment, all effort is being put into staying alive.
+Increased sleep – The person begins to sleep for long periods.
+This can be distressing for relatives to witness, but it’s important to understand that physical exertion for someone approaching death is exhausting, and, for the moment, all their effort is being put into staying alive.
 Nearer the end, they may be incapable of remaining alert and increasingly drift in and out of consciousness.

-- Appetite reduces: The body knows it no longer needs fuel to keep it going, and those who are dying often lose their desire to eat or drink.
-They can begin to lose weight sometimes quite rapidly.
+Appetite reduces – the body knows it no longer needs fuel to keep it going, and those who are dying often lose their desire to eat or drink.
+They can begin to lose weight, sometimes quite rapidly.
 It’s important not to force food or drink onto someone who no longer wants it.
 But do take guidance from medical staff and end of life carers.

-Change of language: The person may start to talk about ‘leaving’, ‘flying’, ‘going home’, ‘being taken home’, ‘being collected’, ‘going on holiday’ or making some kind of journey.
-They may also begin to express heart-felt gratitude to their carers and to their family as a preparation to say their farewells.
+Change of language – The person may start to talk about ‘leaving’, ‘flying’, ‘going home’, ‘being taken home’, ‘being collected’, ‘going on holiday’ or using other journeying language.
+They may also begin to express heart-felt gratitude to their carers and to their family as a preparation of farewell.

 A little more about deathbed visions

-The dying will say these apparitions have come to ‘collect’ them or help them let go.
-Even when semi-conscious and unable to communicate to those sitting with them, it may appear that they are reaching out to take hold of something, and then feeling it between their fingers as if puzzled.
+The dying will say these ‘apparitions’ have come to ‘collect’ them or help them let go.
+Even when semi-conscious, it may appear that they are reaching out to take hold of something, and then feeling it between their fingers as if puzzled.
 They may also appear to be thinking deeply, as if they are being ‘shown’ information that they may not have considered before.